-For all the jokes about characters like Aquaman and Namor get for being useless outside of water, it's been proven time and again just how powerful they can be. <p>On the other hand, here's Stingray, a guy in a cape with all the powers of a marine biologist.
+For all the jokes characters like Aquaman and Namor get for being useless outside of water, it's been proven time and again just how powerful they can be. <p>On the other hand, here's Stingray, a guy in a cape with all the powers of a marine biologist.
 Stingray started out as plain old Walter Newell, an ally of Namor who helped the Prince of Atlantis defeat far more awesome underwater guys like Tiger Shark with his knowledge of marine biology and science stuff. <p>After only a few years, he donned the Stingray suit to capture Namor, who was accused of stealing all the water from the surface world.
 While it's a masterpiece of ocean exploration technology, the only thing the Stingray suit gives Newell the power to do when fighting crime is shoot lightning, and glide a little.
 Not exactly a powerful resume on a team with the Mighty Thor.
-His two most notable adventures during his time with the Avengers include getting beaten up by a crazed Tony Stark during "Armor Wars," and helping the Avengers take down a team of robots called "Heavy Metal."
+His two most notable adventures during his time with the Avengers include getting beaten up by a crazed Tony Stark during "Armor Wars," and helping the Avengers take down a team of robots called "Heavy Metal." <p>Of course, someone thought Stingray brought something to a team - Deadpool has recruited him as part of his Mercs For Money squad.

 Admitting that Triathlon is terrible is a little bit painful, considering how central he was to Busiek and Perez's aforementioned run on <b>Avengers</b>, a nearly universally beloved comic run. <p>On the other hand, Triathlon is the Neapolitan ice cream of lameness.
 A former Olympic athlete make that "triathlete" Delroy Garrett found himself stripped of his accolades for cheating.
 Down on his luck and destitute, Garrett joined up with the Triune Understanding, a cult that was based around maximizing the physical, mental, and spiritual potential of human beings through the use of Thetan Rays or alien ghost masters or something. <p>As Triathlon, Garrett was able to match Captain America in terms of physicality.
 Really, his lameness stems more from the circumstances surrounding his joining the team, which was forced as part of a plot in which the Triune Understanding tried to infiltrate to the Avengers, using their powers of Affirmative Action and PR bullying to convince everyone but Iron Man that they really needed to hire more ethnically diverse Avengers, and why not Triathlon?
 He later took up the legacy of the 3-D man, and was last seen making himself useful during <i>Secret Invasion</i>.